mhd-fettah/laravel-flow-starter/README.md

 - laravel-translator : Laravel Translator is a package that assists in the management and automation of language translations in a Laravel application, supporting both static and dynamic translations.

 **Packages setup features**
+- auto translation update : The Laravel Translator, set up for Arabic and English, automatically updates translations found in @lang() in views when you run php artisan translator:update during development rebuilds.

 **Extra must have snippet of code**